 Glyphosate & Glyphosate Formulations

-Human exposure usually occurs in the form of glyphosate-based formulations.
-Few studies have made side-by-side comparisons of the toxicity of glyphosate and glyphosate-based formulations using the same experimental methods.
-NTP is currently proceeding with an investigation that includes comparing the toxicity of both, using the same methods.
-Specifically, NTP aims to:
+Human exposure to glyphosate usually occurs in the form of glyphosate-based formulations (GBFs).
+Few studies have made side-by-side comparisons of the toxicity of glyphosate and GBFs using the same experimental methods.
+NTP compared the toxicity of both glyphosate and glyphosate formulations, using the same methods.
+Specifically, NTP study goals were to:

-- Compare the effects of glyphosate on measures of genotoxicity, oxidative stress, and cell viability with the effects of glyphosate-based formulations
+The genetic toxicity studies and the high-throughput screening studies compare the effects of glyphosate versus glyphosate-based formulations (GBFs) on measures of genotoxicity, oxidative stress, and cell viability.

 What did the studies find?